krukgit/typhon/README.md

 If you want pitch accent information for words that dont have native audio then drag the soundfiles \_a.mp3 \_h.mp3 \_o.mp3 \_n.mp3 into the accentAudio folder. \_h.mp3 is a native speaker saying  へ meaning the word is  へいばん.
 For odaka words with native audio
 \_o.mp3 will play after the word is pronounced letting you know it is odaka and not heiban.

+## Warning!

+There is a bug in this fork, makuto's fork and dajimenezja's fork, where if you leave the library page and then come back, for example after reading something, then the app will crash when you scroll.
+Books will also disappear from your library, and redoing the import of those books will not make them show up.
+I reccomend only keeping the books you are currently reading in your library.
+That way there probably isnt enough books to make scrolling possible.

 ## Definition Tips